 Currently, I am recommending Dr. Mercola’s organic essential oils available by contacting us.

 Clove contains the largest antioxidant value of any oil, which helps protect cells from damaging free radicals.
-It is also revered around the world for its anti-inflammatory properties.
-Clove diffuses well alone or with many other essential oils, making it a popular choice to keep on hand in homes, offices, and other spaces around the world.
+It is also revered around the world for its anti-inflammatory and antiparasite properties.
+Clove diffuses well alone or with many other essential oils, making it a popular choice to keep on hand.

 Lemon is crisp and refreshing, with an array of health benefits.
-It is employed extensively in cooking, cleaning, topical application, ingestion, and more.
+It is employed extensively in cooking, cleaning, topical application, and oral ingestion.
 It is also rich in antioxidants, which protect cells from damaging free radicals.
-Lemon oil helps boost the immune system with its natural vitamin C, magnesium, calcium, citric acid, and bioflavonoids.

 Oregano’s name is derived from a Greek word that means “joy of the mountains.”
 It takes 1,000 lbs. of flowering oregano herbs to produce just 1 lb. of oregano essential oil.
 Due to oregano oil’s various cleansing properties, it has a wide array of uses.
 It is antibacterial, antiviral, antiparasite, and antifungal.